 In addition to improving its data governance processes, Payability has reduced its cloud costs with Laminar.
 By identifying ROT data that can be safely archived or deleted, Laminar enables the team to eliminate and archive data not in use, effectively bringing down the cloud bill.

 Would you like to learn more about how Laminar helped Payability reduce cost and risk in the cloud?
-Read the full case study.
+Read the full case study here or delve into our other fintech data security case studies.